-[18] A root mean square (RMS) difference of 500 hPa geopotential height provides a convenient summary measure of the fit between the nudged simulation and the R2 data.
-The RMS difference is typically 4-7 m averaged over all 6-hourly verification periods, which is well within the range of observation error of radiosondes indicating that the simulation faithfully reproduces the large-scale field of the Reanalysis.
-Figure 1 shows the global distributions of correlation in daily precipitation of the original R2 (Figure 1a) and the nudged experiment (Figure 1b) compared with Global Precipitation Climatology Project (GPCP)

-[Huffman et al., 1997], in August 1998.
+A root mean square (RMS) difference of 500 hPa geopotential height provides a convenient summary measure of the fit between the nudged simulation and the R2 data.
+The RMS difference is typically 4-7 m averaged over all 6-hourly verification periods, which is well within the range of observation error of radiosondes indicating that the simulation faithfully reproduces the large scale field of the Reanalysis.
+Figure 1 shows the global distributions of correlation in daily precipitation of the original R2 (a) and the nudged experiment (b) compared with GPCP (Global Precipitation Climatology Project; Huffman et al., 1997), in August 1998.
 The daily precipitation was slightly improved in the nudged experiment over entire globe mostly because of the updated physical processes described above, but the spatial distribution is very similar each other.
 These indicate that the nudging scheme without humidity can generate similar (even better) hydrologic cycle as R2.
-For more details of the result of the spectral nudging, see Yoshimura and Kanamitsu [2008].
+For more detail of the result

+1 of the spectral nudging, see Yoshimura and Kanamitsu (2008).